Finance (FNCE) 371

 The examination(s) for this course will be written in the traditional pen and paper format.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 Ross, S. A., Westerfield, R. W., Jordan, B. D., & Roberts, G. S. (2016).
 Fundamentals of corporate finance (9th Can. ed.).
 Toronto: McGraw-Hill Ryerson.
 ISBN 9781259087585

 A print version of the eText can sometimes be purchased from the publisher through a direct-to-student link provided on the course website; you can also acquire the textbook on your own if you wish.

 All other learning resources will be available online.

 You will require a type of spreadsheet software (MS Office Excel or compatible).

 A financial calculator is essential to your success in the course.
-You may bring one of the following financial calculators with you when you write the exams: Sharp EL-733A, EL-738, EL-738C, and Texas BA II Plus – no other calculators are allowed unless written permission was given by the course coordinator at least one day prior to the examination.
+You may bring one of the following financial calculators with you when you write the exams: Sharp EL-733A, EL-738, EL-738C, EL-738F, EL-738FC, Casio FC-200V, HP 10BII+, HP 12C (including Platinum series), HP17BII+, or Texas Instruments TI-BA II Plus—no other calculators are allowed unless written permission is given by the course coordinator prior to the examination.